-Note that the total assets in the governmental funds increased from the previous year, with the majority of the increase reflected in the current assets.
+Total assets in the governmental funds increased from the previous year, with the majority of the increase reflected in the current assets.
 This was due primarily to a significant increase to cash reserves in the research and development fund.
-The reserve in this fund is a contractual based reserve designed for future use in the Lower Colorado River Multi-species Conservation Program (LCRMSCP).
-This reserve should build for the next few years until needed for program needs.
+The reserve in this fund is a contractual based reserve designed for future use in the Lower Colorado River Multispecies Conservation Program (LCRMSCP).
+This reserve should build for the next few years until needed for program purposes.
 Total assets in the business-type funds decreased from the previous year.
-This was due to a decrease in prepaid assets (through amortization) and a decrease in capital assets (through depreciation).
-As described in the paragraph below, this decrease was expected.
+This was due to a decrease in cash which reflects the decreased operational billings as load was transferred to the SSEA, a decrease in prepaid assets (through amortization) and a decrease in capital assets (through depreciation).
+As described in the paragraph below, the decrease related to capital assets is a continuous trend and is expected.
+The decreases related to operations was discussed earlier.
 The cash balances in both funds remained adequate for operational needs.

 The Commission has a significant amount of capital assets in its enterprise funds.
 The acquisition or construction of these assets has been fully funded through the issuance of General Obligation Revenue Supported Bonds.
 The contracts with Commission customers provide for collections equal to the bond debt payments only.
 The Commission does not include depreciation expense in its charges for power.
 This means that the net assets related to capital investment will never be significant for the Commission's enterprise funds, no matter the cost of the assets.
 Also, in the early years of the asset life, when depreciation is higher than the underlying debt service, there will be a negative investment in capital assets.
-However, all things being equal, at the end of the asset life and debt term, the net investment should be zero.
-The Commission's primary net asset value will be related to operating and restricted cash balances.
-This is because most of the assets are relatively new, and the full debt obligation remains.
+However, all things being equal, at the end of the asset life and debt term, the net investment in capital assets should be zero.